Ryanuw11/MIST-353-Gym-Tracker-Repo/GymTracker/Gym-Tracker/SQL/README.md

 GO

 --Davison's Contribution:
-I worked on the 'Contact Us' tables with names and emails.
-I didn't use ChatGPT, but I did use w3schools and the lecture videos quite a bit.
+I worked on the 'Contact Us' page.
+I made a table and data for it.
+On the contact page, there will also be a weather interface, so the user can check the weather.
+I made the weather table and data.